sylvainhalle/Bullwinkle/README.md

 [Graphviz](http://www.graphviz.org) package.
 The picture shown earlier was produced in this way.

-About the author
+About the author                                                   {#about}
 ----------------

-Bullwinkle was written (quickly) by Sylvain Hallé, assistant professor at Université du Québec à Chicoutimi, Canada.
+Bullwinkle was written by Sylvain Hallé, assistant professor at Université du Québec à Chicoutimi, Canada.
 It arose from the need to experiment with various grammars without requiring compilation, as with classical parser generators.